-Assuming PLWTP continues to operate as a CEPT facility, the most effective strategy of providing hydraulic relief, supplying reclaimed water, and meeting MER requirements is to construct a secondary treatment facility in the South Bay with the option to upgrade to a water reclamation plant by the year 2030.
-Beyond 2030, when the majority of the South Bay flow is being diverted, building the MVWTP along with the required outfall pipelines, as required for MER reasons, will provide further hydraulic relief.
-Figure 4-1 shows the results of hydraulic analysis which indicates that the treatment plant capacities and staging needed to meet projected MER requirements (shown in Figure 3-1) would be adequate to provide hydraulic relief as well.
+Assuming PLWTP maintains as a CEPT facility, the most effective strategy of providing hydraulic relief, water reclamation, and MER requirements is to construct a secondary treatment facility in the South Bay with the option to upgrade to water reclamation plant by the year 2030.
+Beyond 2030 when the majority of the South Bay flow is being diverted, building the MVWTP along with the required outfall pipelines, as required for MER reasons, will provide further hydraulic relief.
+Figure 4-1 shows the results of hydraulic analysis which indicate that the treatment plant capacities and staging needed to meet projected MER requirements (shown in Figure 3-1) would be adequate to provide hydraulic relief as well.